bob1de/btrfs-backup/README.rst

 For the backup to be sensible, source and destination shouldn't be the same filesystem.
 Otherwise you could just snapshot and save the hassle.

-You can backup multiple subvolumes to multiple subfolders or subvolumes on the destination.
+You can backup multiple subvolumes to multiple subfolders or subvolumes at the destination.
 For example, you might want to backup both ``/`` and ``/home``.
 The main caveat is you'll want to put the backups in separate folders on the destination drive to avoid confusion.